 '''

 public void removeUDR(String sqlname) throws SQLException

-'''

-'''

 public void removeJar(String jarfilesqlname, int undeploy) throws

+SQLException

 '''

-- SQLException - Tip: The removeUDR() method removes the UDR from the server but does not remove the JAR file, because other opaque types or UDRs could be using the same JAR file.
+Tip: The removeUDR() method removes the UDR from the server but does not remove the JAR file, because other opaque types or UDRs could be using the same JAR file.

-The removeJar() method is described in "Removing Opaque Types and JAR Files" on page 5-17.
+The removeJar() method is described in "Remove opaque types and JAR files" on page 5-16.